UV Sweeper Instructions

 Following each UV session:

-1. Dose a high-quality bottled bacteria to help reestablish microbial balance in the sandbed.
+Dose a high-quality bottled bacteria to help reestablish microbial balance in the sand bed.
+(Recommended bottled bacteria below)

-5. Do not use other methods such as silicate dosing during the UV Sweeper treatment process.
-The UV light will sterilize diatoms along with dinos, making silicate dosing ineffective and potentially counterproductive by obscuring infected areas and hindering progress tracking.
+Do not use other methods such as silicate dosing during the UV Sweeper treatment process.
+The UV light will sterilize diatoms along with dinos, making silicate dosing ineffective and potentially counterproductive by obscuring infected areas from sterilization.

 Recommended Bacteria (in order of effectiveness):